Continued enthusiastically supports work–life balance and encourages team members to leverage the flexibility that the virtual workplace affords.

 LEVERAGE TIME ZONES | PRACTICE BEFORE TRAVELING | MANAGE EXPECTATIONS

 Shortly after joining the fully remote Continued team, copywriter Jordan Kuntz set out to travel the U.S. while living and working in a motorhome.
-Along with her boyfriend and two dogs, they have traveled to 13 states in 10 months and worked from many bucket list destinations.
-They have also taken advantage of time zone differences while on the west coast by working Central hours, which gives them more time after work for exploration.
+Along with her boyfriend and two dogs, she has traveled to 15 states and worked from many bucket list destinations.
+She has also taken advantage of time zone differences while on the west coast by working Central hours, which gives her more time after work for exploration.

 For people looking to follow in her RV tracks, Kuntz recommends a practice run by working on your laptop in a location other than your home office before you start traveling.